 We offer two standard forms of paste applicator systems.

 Our applicator system kit can be operated from a hand or foot control to provide timed or continuous paste deposits.
 The kit comes complete with a variety of needles, an airline, 10cc and 30cc cartridges, cartridge adaptors and a foot control pedal.
 This system is ideal for precise deposits, dots, stripes or multiple deposits.

 The air pressure can be controlled and the pasting function can be timed to provide the correct deposit of paste for each application.

-Other forms of non-standard paste equipment or packaging are also available.
-Please discuss with the technical sales team at Johnson Matthey Metal Joining.
+Other forms of non-standard paste equipment or packaging are also available; please discuss this with our technical sales team.

-It is recommended that before buying a machine or furnace the joining parameters are discussed fully with Johnson Matthey and that trials are undertaken to prove the compatibility of the machine, its heating method and paste process.
+We recommend fully discussing the joining parameters with us before buying a machine or furnace and that trials are undertaken to prove the compatibility of the machine, its heating method and paste process.

 Johnson Matthey represents Mahler GmbH in the UK.
 Mahler GmbH manufactures continuous reducing atmosphere furnaces for brazing and annealing.